canankarakoc/cost_of_spore/README.md

 # Evolutionary bioenergetics of sporulation

-**Last updated:** 21 July 2025
+**Last updated:** 26 August 2025
 **Authors:** Canan Karakoç,  William R. Shoemaker, Jay T. Lennon

 This repository contains the complete analysis pipeline of the manuscript "Evolutionary bioenergetics of sporulation".
 The project integrates genomic, proteomic, transcriptomic, and by-the-number datasets to quantify ATP investment across the spore lifecycle, compares with other cellular investments.
 It also incorporates these estimates into mechanistic models to show how metabolic constraints shape sporulation efficiency, and how this developmental program becomes visible to selection.
-Analysis then compare these estimations with empirical data.

 ---